ARRENZHANG/java_el/readme.txt

 Useful
 ----------------------------------
-1, provide you the possibility to configure your programs with Dynamic parameters, for example, a configure item like :
+1, provide you the possibility to configure your programs with Dynamic parameters, for example, a configure file like :

+    some.a=1
     some.property=${Math.max(256,Runtime.getRuntime().availableProcessors()*8)}
-then :
+    some.b=2

+the properties can be distributed by a configure-center or a file, and can be used as :

     tomcat.setMaxThreads(EL.eval(config.get("some.property")));

 will make your tomcat service run with correct threads number.